-Co-owner of Albany with Andy, Megan has a Post-graduate Diploma in Rehabilitation to go with her Queensland Physiotherapy degree.
+Megan has close to 20 years clinical experience and has a Post-graduate Diploma in Rehabilitation to go with her Queensland Physiotherapy degree.
 She is a qualified Lymphoedema Therapist, Pilates instructor (Polestar) and is a PINC & STEEL Cancer Rehab Physiotherapist.
-Megan is an expert in cancer rehabilitation and has been involved in the development and delivery of national innovative rehab programs for women recovering from cancer.
+Megan has specialised in cancer rehabilitation and has been involved in the development and delivery of national innovative rehab programs for men and women recovering from cancer.
 Physiotherapy special interests include: - Lymphoedema treatment - Pilates - Cancer rehabilitation

 1. To teach SUP for breast cancer rehabilitation 2.
 To attend international Physiotherapy conference in Australia 3.
 To take tennis lessons